 The decision here is nearly a $20,000 difference.

-Plan Strategically to Get More of Your AMT Credit Back, Faster?
+Plan Strategically to Get More of Your Alternative Minimum Tax Credit Back, Faster?

 It’s not uncommon for planning to occur on the front end of the decisions you make and actions you take around incentive stock options, specifically strategizing how and when to exercise.